-Although the library attempts to maintain applicable books for course being offer, students are also encouraged to have enough money to buy relevant books for their course work.
+Students are also encouraged to have enough money to buy relevant books from the bookshops.

 MEALS, CANTEEN

 The University provides a food service to cater student meals for which they have paid.
 There are canteens which provide snacks, soft drinks, and other necessities whose arrangements with students are solely private.